gnat/nc-cms/README.md

 1. Back up your settings and content: FTP into your web server.
 Go to the **/nc-cms** directory and back up your **/nc-cms/config.php** file and **/nc-cms/content** directory.

 2. Delete the **/nc-cms** directory and replace it with the new version.
-Download the latest version of nc-cms from our website.
+Download the latest version of nc-cms.
 Remove the **/nc-cms** directory that is currently on your web server.
 Extract and upload the new **/nc-cms** folder to the former installation location on your web server.

-3. Re-upload your settings and content.
-Upload your **config.php** file and **/content** directory to the new nc-cms installation.
+3. Re-upload your **config.php** file and **/content** directory to the new nc-cms installation.
 Replace as necessary.

 4. Upgrade complete!
 You can confirm your update by logging into nc-cms.
 The version number is displayed in the top-left of the menu bar.
 Remember, you may need to explicitly clear your browser cache after the update in order to see all of the changes.